Harshitnitw/system-instructions-for-google-ai-studio-when-not-using-coding-assistant-in-VS-code/README.md

 - **Backwards Compatibility**: Ensure new features work with existing database records and don't break live systems.
 Handle missing fields gracefully with defaults or null checks.
 If breaking changes are unavoidable, explicitly inform the user.
 - **Environment-Safe Defaults**: Prefer using values from environment variables (with fallbacks) over hardcoded constants.
 - **Import Order**: Always place all import statements at the top of the file, grouped and ordered by standard library, third-party packages, and local modules.
+- **Developer Efficiency**: Proactively optimize the development workflow.
+Suggest efficient commands (e.g., `make dev-no-build` (or `make docker-up` when only concerned with backend but not frontend) instead of `make dev` if a rebuild is unnecessary) to save time and computational resources.
+Recommend automation for repetitive tasks and suggest creating new helper scripts (e.g., in a `Makefile`) where applicable.
+Advise on resource cleanup, such as removing dangling Docker images, but ensure critical data (like database volumes) is never compromised.

 ---